bcrowell/dorcas/README.md

 * spacing_multiple - Set to 2 if double-spaced.
 Default: 1.
 Setting this appropriately helps the software to guess the right scaling for the seed font.

 * threshold - The lowest correlation between seed font and image that we consider to be of interest.
-Defaults to something reasonable.
+Defaults to 0.62.

 * cluster_threshold -  The lowest correlation between two characters in the image that we take as meaning that they're the same.
-            Defaults to something reasonable.
+            Defaults to 0.85.

 * adjust_size - An additional scaling factor to match the seed font to the image.
 Default: 1.